UNITED24 - Make a charitable donation in support of Ukraine!

 A native of Mashhad, like Khamenei, Raisi rose quickly through the ranks to become prosecutor-general of Karaj at the age of 20, two years after the 1979 revolution.
 Two years later, in 1982, he became the prosecutor of Hamedan.
 Ra'isi entered in the field of management in 1980 by attending the judicial office in Karaj, and after a while, he was appointed as the prosecutor of Karaj by the decree of Martyr Qudussi.
 His success in organizing the complex situation of this city caused him to take charge of the Hamedan city prosecutor's office after two years in the summer of 1982, simultaneously with the Karaj city prosecutor's office.
 His simultaneous presence in these two responsibilities continued for a while until he was introduced as the prosecutor of Hamedan province and served in this position from 1982 to 1984.

 Hojjatoleslam Ra'isi married Dr. Jamileh Sadat Alam al-Huda, the eldest daughter of Ayatollah Seyyed Ahmad Alam al-Huda, in 1983 at the age of 23.
-Dr. Alam al-Huda is an Associate Professor of Philosophy of Educational Sciences at Shahid Beheshti University of Tehran, a former director of the Humanities Research Institute and chair of the Education Commission of the Supreme Council of the Cultural Revolution.
+Dr. Alam al-Huda was an Associate Professor of Philosophy of Educational Sciences at Shahid Beheshti University of Tehran, a former director of the Humanities Research Institute and chair of the Education Commission of the Supreme Council of the Cultural Revolution.
 Hojjatoleslam Dr. Raisi and Dr. Alam al-Huda have two daughters.
-Hojjatoleslam Dr. Ra'isi, who pays special attention to his education and that of his family members, is married to his first daughter and has two master's degrees.
-One is in the field of social sciences from Al-Zahra University (peace be upon him) and the other is in the field of Quran and Hadith Sciences from the University of Hadith in the city of Rey.
+Hojjatoleslam Dr. Ra'isi, who pays special attention to his education and that of his family members, was married to his first daughter and has two master's degrees.
+One was in the field of social sciences from Al-Zahra University (peace be upon him) and the other was in the field of Quran and Hadith Sciences from the University of Hadith in the city of Rey.

 Raeisi was appointed as the Deputy Prosecutor of the Revolution in Tehran in 1985, and thus began his period of judicial management in Tehran.
 Following his success in resolving complex court cases, Imam Khomeini appointed him to address social problems in some provinces, including Lorestan, Kermanshah, and Semnan, through special and direct rulings.

-Raisi is notorious for his role in the 1980s mass executions of regime opponents.
+Raisi was notorious for his role in the 1980s mass executions of regime opponents.
 He was a member of the so-called death committee that questioned prisoners about their religious beliefs and political affiliations and sent thousands of Iranians to their deaths.
 In 1985, Raisi moved to the capital and became a deputy to Tehran’s prosecutor-general.
 He held the post in the summer of 1988 when an estimated 5,000 political prisoners, including students and leftists, were executed following an order by the founder of Iran's Islamic republic, Ayatollah Ruhollah Khomeini.

 After the death of Imam Khomeini, Ra'isi was appointed as the Prosecutor of Tehran by the order of the then head of the Judiciary, and he held this position for five years from 1989 to 1994.
 He has been the head of the National Inspection Organization since 1373.
 It was appointed that his service in this position continued until 2004.
 Ra'isi's tenure in charge of the National Inspection Agency was a turning point in his life.
 Having experienced a national macro-management for ten years, he transformed and systematized the supervision of administrative apparatuses based on his accumulated experiences.
 During his tenure, the National Inspection Agency faced a balanced structural development and was established as one of the regulatory pillars of the Islamic Republic.
 During this period, which coincided with the coming to power of the reform government, many nodes of the administrative and economic system were identified and a way out of the field of corruption was formulated.
 Some controversial cases of economic corruption were the product of the day-to-day activities of Ra'isi and his colleagues in this organization at that time.